Chelsea Old Town Hall Refurbishment: preserving the beauty and significance of a local landmark

 What is being proposed?

-A planning application will be submitted in late April 2017.
-If approved, work will begin in autumn 2017 and will be completed in early 2019.
+A planning application was submitted in late May 2017.
+If approved, work will begin in late autumn 2017 and will be completed in early 2019.